phylum-dev/documentation/docs/knowledge_base/policy_development.md

 | `schema` | location of the schema files | Phylum |
 | `data.phylum.job` | entry point | Static value |

-If everything is working, you will receive JSON output from `` that looks like this:
+If everything is working, you will receive JSON output from `opa` that looks like this:

 ```json
 {